 Check out our review!

-Pro or Prosumer 12V Level – DeWalt 12V Brushless Drill Driver
+Pro or Prosumer 12V Level – DeWalt DCD701 12V Brushless Drill Driver

-If you want to go really lightweight and compact, DeWalt’s new 12V brushless drill driver is appealing for both Pros and Serious DIYers.
+If you want to go really lightweight and compact, the DeWalt DCD701 12V brushless drill driver is appealing for both Pros and Serious DIYers.
 It’s just 2.4 pounds with a compact 2.0Ah battery and less than 6″ long.

 Its performance is way up over its previous brushed version.
 The DeWalt DCD701 has the ability to make larger holes in low than most other Pro-level 12V drills and has elite-level speed in high with lighter loads.
 While DeWalt falls short of the performance we see in the 18V/20V max class, it doesn’t get much better than for 12V drills, especially when you consider the weight, footprint, and features.

 What’s most compelling is DeWalt’s price for this drill.
-A kit with 2.0Ah battery is just $99 or you can get the combo kit with two batteries and the brushless impact driver for $149.
+A kit with a pair of 2.0Ah batteries is just $99 or you can get the combo kit with two batteries and the brushless impact driver for $199.
 It’s one of the best values out there when you balance the price and performance.

 Read our review!

 Prosumer/Serious DIYer Level – Skil 20V Brushless Drill Driver/Hammer Drill